Long Beach Spring Break 2025

-Whether you love sailing and stand-up paddleboarding, or prefer life on land with an ocean view, your family can have a splashing good time spending Spring Break in Long Beach!
+Whether you love sailing and stand-up paddleboarding, or prefer life on land with an ocean view, Long Beach delivers the perfect mix of relaxation and excitement for your Spring Break escape.

 AQUARIUM OF THE PACIFIC